A monumental cultural history of Napoleon Bonaparte’s fascination with antiquity and how it shaped Paris’ artistic landscape.

 Napoleon had a tradition of appropriating from past military greats to legitimize his regime—Alexander the Great during his invasion of Egypt, Charlemagne during his coronation as emperor, even Frederick the Great when he occupied Berlin.
 But it was ancient Rome and the Caesars that held the most artistic and political influence and would remain his lodestars.
 Whether it was the Arc de Triopmhe, the Venus de Medici in the Louvre, or the gorgeous works of Antonio Canova, Susan Jaques brings Napoleon to life as never before.

 Susan Jaques is a journalist specializing in art.
 She holds a Bachelor of Arts degree in history from Stanford University and an MBA from UCLA.
-She is the author of A Love for the Beautiful: Discovering America's Hidden Art Museums and The Empress of Art: Catherine the Great and the Transformation of Russia.
-She lives in Los Angeles, California, where she's a gallery docent at the J. Paul Getty Museum.
+She is the author of A Love for the Beautiful: Discovering America's Hidden Art Museums and lives in Los Angeles, California, where she's a gallery docent at the J. Paul Getty Museum.